laravel/docs/context.md

 ```

 > [!NOTE]
-> You should not use the `Context` facade within the `hydrating` callback and instead ensure you only make changes to the repository passed to the callback.
+> You should not use the `Context` facade within the `hydrated` callback and instead ensure you only make changes to the repository passed to the callback.